Rent assistance in Orange County California.

-Find how to get rent assistance in Orange County California.
-A number of agencies, non-profits, and government programs operate in Santa Ana, Irvine, and Anaheim California, and each is committed to provide rent and housing assistance.
-Many agencies also offer mediation and counseling services to tenants.
+Find how to get rent or security deposit assistance in Orange County California.
+A number of charities,, churches, and government programs operate in Santa Ana, Irvine, Anaheim and other cities in southern California.
+Each organization near you in Orange County CA, listed below, provides emergency rental, security deposit or free legal and housing assistance.
+Many agencies also offer free landlord-tenant mediation as well as counseling services to renters..

-The exact amount of financial aid offered by each rental assistance program varies by organization and non-profit agency.
-Some focus on the low income, some on elderly, and others on the disabled in the community.
-But the bottom line is that there is a strong commitment to help the low income and people who need help in Orange County California pay their rent and housing expenses.
-Get information and phone numbers of non-profits and government programs to call for rent help below.
+The exact amount of financial aid offered by each agency varies.
+There may be loans or grants for rental assistance or section 8 housing choice vouchers and the funding source varies by government and non-profit agency.
+Some programs focus on the low income, some on elderly or immigrants, and others on the disabled in the community.
+But the bottom line is that there is a strong commitment to help tenants and/or the homeless in Orange County California pay their rent, deposits, moving and housing expenses.
+Get information and phone numbers of non-profits and government programs to call for financial help for rental costs below.

-Salvation Army of Orange County California runs the Transitional Housing Program, which is a comprehensive housing program for either singles or families who have been assessed for the need for low income assistance thorough case management and financial assistance.
+Salvation Army of Orange County California has different resources in each office.
+Among them, they run the Transitional Housing Program, which is a comprehensive short term housing for either singles or families.
+The program is for those who have been assessed for the need for low income assistance thorough case management.
+Based on resources, there may be financial assistance for back rent, energy, shelter, transportation, furniture and more.
+There is also the Office of Family Services, or OCFS.
 Several locations and branches are across the county, including

 Shelter Plus Care (SPC) – The homeless and disabled can get rental help from this program.
 You need to be referred to it from a Health Care Agency or community clinic.
-It is estimated about 12,000 Orange County California residents could qualify for rental assistance from Shelter Plus Care (SPC)
+A major focus is on the mentally ill.
+Call (714) 796-0200.

 Orange County Community Housing Corporation, located in Santa Ana, CA is committed to helping the low income transition into housing.
 Case managers can provide them with greater self sufficiency by assisting with housing and education.
 The organization maintains section 8 housing units that are affordable.
 They don’t provide funds for paying rent.
 The address is 501 N Golden Cir Dr #200, Santa Ana, California 92705, or to learn more dial (714) 558-8161.